People. Process. Technology.

 If you’ve heard, “We’ll just hire ourselves out of this situation,” you’re not alone.
 A perspective like this that treats employees as purchasable (and expendable) resources is near-sighted.
 Here’s why:

-- 40% of IT decision-makers say the reason behind a skills gap is because “It’s difficult to attract candidates with the skills we need to our industry,” which is up from 36% in 2017.1
+- 42% of IT decision-makers say the reason behind a skills gap is because “It’s difficult to attract candidates with the skills we need to our industry,” which is up two percent from 2018.17

-- 31% of IT decision-makers state they can’t pay what candidates demand.1
+- 32% of IT decision-makers state they can’t pay what candidates demand.17

 Let’s not forget the on-going “fear” about employees leaving after receiving training.
 Tim Williams, a business and pricing strategist, says "One of the frequent arguments against investing in professional development is 'What happens if I train my people and they leave?'
 A better question is 'What happens if you don’t train them and they stay?”
 His thoughts about why worrying about employees training and leaving is the least of your worries makes you think about reevaluating your perspective.